 This is how my haircare routine has been looking lately.
-It did expand since my last minimal haircare routine that I posted about here in March.
-The reason why I need more products is because I recently highlighted my hair and soon after I noticed that it requires a little bit more hydration and care than usual.
+It did expand since my last minimal hair care routine I posted about in March.
+The reason why I need more products is that I recently highlighted my hair and soon after I noticed that it requires a little bit more hydration and care than usual.

 SHAMPOO & CONDITIONERS

-Many of you might already know Tints of Nature for its healthier (ammonia-free) hair colors, however, it also offers a wide haircare range that includes shampoos, conditioners, a dry shampoo, and various treatments.
+Many of you might already know Tints of Nature for its healthier (ammonia-free) hair dyes; however, the brand also offers a wide haircare range that includes shampoos, conditioners, a dry shampoo, and various treatments.
 This re-branded range is formulated to care for colored hair but is suitable for all hair types.
-Both of the products that I’ll be mentioning in this post won several beauty awards this year (Sulfate Free Shampoo won The Green Parent Natural Beauty Silver Award 2016 and Hydrating Conditioner won two – The Green Parent Natural Beauty Award 2016 as Best Buy and Natural Health International Beauty Awards 2016), which is impressive.
+Both of the products that I’ll be mentioning in this post won several beauty awards this year (Sulfate Free Shampoo won The Green Parent Natural Beauty Silver Award 2016, and Hydrating Conditioner won two – The Green Parent Natural Beauty Award 2016 as Best Buy and Natural Health International Beauty Awards 2016), which is impressive.

 Tints of Nature Sulfate Free shampoo is a thick shampoo, formulated without harsh ingredients.
-Though, the main purpose of a shampoo is to gently and effectively clean your hair and scalp, I like that this Sulfate-Free shampoo also contains wheat protein and panthenol, which are calming and restorative ingredients.
-The shampoo is suitable for all hair types, however, you will definitely need a conditioner after using it.
+Though the primary purpose of shampoo is to gently and efficiently clean the hair and scalp, I like that this Sulfate-Free shampoo also contains wheat protein and panthenol, which are calming and restorative ingredients.
+The shampoo is suitable for all hair types, but you will definitely need a conditioner after using it.
 What I like the most about it is that it lifts my roots and gives some nice volume, even though it’s not a volumizing shampoo.
 What I wish would be different is the scent (smells like medicine to me).

 This sweet-scented hair conditioner is probably one of the thickest conditioners that I’ve tried in my entire life.
 It’s so thick that I have to unscrew the lid and then pour it in my hand.
-Despite that thickness, it’s easy to apply and spread throughout the hair ends.
-You can feel that the conditioner has done its job when you start rinsing it out – hair feels very silky.
-Speaking about the results, to be honest, the promise to “deliver super shine” is a bit exaggerated, but apart from that this is a nice everyday conditioner, which leaves hair soft, manageable, and lovely.
+Despite that thickness, it’s easy to apply and spread throughout hair ends.
+You can feel that the conditioner has done its job when you start rinsing it out – the hair feels incredibly silky.
+Speaking about the results, to be honest, the promise to deliver super shine is a bit exaggerated, but apart from that this is a nice everyday conditioner, which leaves hair soft, manageable, and lovely.

 This was my first natural hair conditioner that I tried many years ago when I became interested in green beauty.
 Throughout the years, the brand has changed the packaging design a couple of times, but the product stayed the same good quality.
 Even though I’ve used this conditioner countless times, I believe I haven’t reviewed it on the blog.
 Brilliant Care Hair Conditioner has a pleasant scent, which reminds me of coconuts.
-It’s rich, so little goes a long way, and it makes my hair look healthy, soft, and glossy.
+It has a rich texture, so little goes a long way, and it makes my hair look healthy, soft, and glossy.
 It does contain alcohol, if you tend to avoid it in your haircare routine, but I haven’t noticed any hair dryness from using this conditioner.
 Available at Ecco Verde for $9.99/£6.

 Amla Hair Remedy is a nourishing hair treatment that contains ingredients such as amla extract infused in sesame oil, my favorite coconut oil, and lemon essential oil.
 Amla is known for its hair strengthening, growth-stimulating, and nourishing properties.
 If you’ve ever wondered why there’s no such a thing as pure amla oil and what are amla’s benefits, here’s a great article on Curly Nikki about it.

-I wrote a full post about this baby and what it achieves here, so take a look, if interested.
+I wrote a full post about this baby and what it accomplishes here, so take a look, if interested.

 LEAVE-INS & STYLING